Morristown Medical Center

 Morristown Medical Center (MMC) is a 735 bed non-profit, tertiary, research and academic medical center located in Morristown, New Jersey, serving northern New Jersey and the New York metropolitan area.
-The hospital is the flagship facility of Atlantic Health System and is the largest medical center in the system.
+The hospital is the flagship facility of Atlantic Health System and is the largest medical center in the system, as well as in Morris County and all of northwestern New Jersey.
 Morristown Medical Center is affiliated with the Sidney Kimmel School of Medicine at Thomas Jefferson University.

 The facility is an American College of Surgeons designated Level I and Level 2 trauma center by the State of New Jersey and has a rooftop helipad to receive and dispatch medevac patients.
 Goryeb Children's Hospital is located on the campus of Morristown Medical Center and specializes in the treatment of infants, children, adolescents, and young adults up to the age of 21.

-Morristown Medical Center was established in 1892.
-With approximately 7,000 employees, it is Morristown's largest employer and one of the largest employers in Morris County, New Jersey.
+Morristown Medical Center was established on November 19, 1892, and opened to patients just under a year later.
+With approximately 7,000 employees, the medical center is Morristown's largest employer and one of the largest employers in all of Morris County.